Twelve Top Tips

-The huge problem of pollution caused by single-use plastic is now well documented.
+The extent of the problem of pollution caused by single-use plastic is now well documented.
 Both the marine and wider environment are being seriously degraded, and no matter how much we focus on recycling there is a pressing need to avoid single-use disposable plastic altogether.

-Here are some top tips to help reduce our individual plastic footprint by choosing not to buy products containing plastic in the first place, opting instead for environmentally-friendly alternatives.
+Here are some top tips to help reduce our individual plastic footprint by choosing not to buy or use products containing plastic in the first place, opting instead for environmentally-friendly alternatives.

 Continue to Say “No” to Plastic Shopping Bags